alrobles/xsdm/README.md

 The first step is to create a list with the raster stack of environmental time series of variables.
 These example rasters are packaged for distribution with the `xsdm` package.
-We use the `terra::unwrap` function to unpack and use them.
+We use the `terra::rast` function to convert a data frame in a time series raster.

 ``` r
 library(xsdm)